sani903/OpenAgentSafety/README.md

 **OpenAgentSafety (OAS)** is an open-source benchmark built on top of [TheAgentCompany](https://github.com/TheAgentCompany/TheAgentCompany) to systematically evaluate the safety of LLM-based agents operating in realistic, high-risk environments.
 Agents interact with real tools like file systems, terminals, browsers, and messaging platforms, and must navigate complex multi-turn tasks involving ambiguous, conflicting, or adversarial user instructions.
 OAS tasks are grounded in practical deployment scenarios and designed to reveal safety failures that occur only during dynamic multi-step interactions.

-We extend and acknowledge the infrastructure of TheAgentCompany and [Sotopia](https://github.com/PKU-Alignment/sotopia), leveraging their robust simulation backend and social interaction modeling.
+We extend and acknowledge the infrastructure of TheAgentCompany, leveraging their robust simulation backend and social interaction modeling.

 ## Installation & Setup